yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/investigation.md

 ## Add some intel to Yeti

 Before we jump into the analysis of our timelines, it's a good idea to add some intel first to Yeti to get you started.
-We're going to document what a successful SSH login looks like in our logs.
+We're going to document what a SSH accepted login looks like in our logs.

 ### New Attack Pattern: "SSH login"